-- Lloyd Anderson Foreman, 34, a Methodist preacher, took his 5-year-old Pam to school through the angry crowd saying that he just simply wanted to take his child to school.
+- Lloyd Anderson Foreman, 34, a Methodist preacher, took his 5-year-old, Pam, to school through the angry crowd saying that he simply wanted to take his child to school.
 A few days later, other white parents followed Foreman and allowed their children to go back to William Frantz.

-- Eventually, one woman threatened to poison her as she was on her way to school.
-So, the federal marshals assigned to see her safety only allowed Ruby to eat the foods she brought from home.
+- Eventually, one woman threatened to poison her as she was on her way to school, so the federal marshals (assigned to oversee her safety) only allowed Ruby to eat food she brought from home.

 - Ruby’s family suffered a great deal when they decided to allow her to go to what was an all-white school.
 Her father lost his job and the grocery they went to get their supplies banned them from its premises.
 Even her grandparents, who were sharecroppers in Mississippi, lost their jobs as well.

 - Ruby went on to finish her elementary and high school years in desegregated schools in New Orleans.
-She got married [Malcolm Hall], had four sons and still resides in New Orleans working as a travel agent for 15 years before becoming a full-time parent.
+She got married to Malcolm Hall, had four sons and resided in New Orleans working as a travel agent for 15 years before becoming a full-time parent.

-- Aside from the Norman Rockwell painting, ruby’s experience being the first Black American girl to go to an all-white school was the subject of a Lori McKenna song [Ruby’s Shoes] and a made-for-TV movie in 1998 [Ruby Bridges].
+- Aside from the Norman Rockwell painting, Ruby’s experience of being the first Black American girl to go to an all-white school was the subject of a Lori McKenna song (Ruby’s Shoes) and a made-for-TV movie in 1998 (Ruby Bridges).